nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     delete n/McDonald’s Clementi Mall

-### Find for any food reviews
+### Find for any food reviews: `find`

-Finds for food reviews whose names, ratings, address and categories match any of the provided keywords.
+Finds for food reviews whose names, ratings, price, address and categories match any of the provided keywords.

+More than one keyword per field can be accepted as parameters.
+Different fields can also be simultaneously accepted as parameters.
+For the price field, a price range can also be accepted as a parameter, and any food review that contains at least one of the prices within the specified range will be returned as a search result.

 Format: `find KEYWORDS`

-Parameter: `Restaurant name` or `Rating` or `Address` or `Categories`
+Parameter: `RESTAURANT NAME` / `RATING/5` / `$PRICE` / `$PRICE-PRICE` / `ADDRESS` / `CATERGORIES`

 Example:

+    find techno

-    find kfc
+    find science fass

-    find fastfood indian
+    find fastfood indian $6

-    find clementi 5/5
+    find clementi 5/5 $8-15 western

-### Find for specific food reviews
+### Find for specific food reviews: `findall`

-Finds for food reviews whose names, ratings, address and categories match all of the provided keywords.
+Finds for food reviews whose names, ratings, price, address and categories match all of the provided keywords.

+More than one keyword per field can be accepted as parameters.
+Different fields can also be simultaneously accepted as parameters.
+For the price field, a price range can also be accepted as a parameter, and any food review that contains at least one of the prices within the specified range will be returned as a search result.
+**Unlike the find feature, the findall feature only returns search results of food reviews that contain all of the provided keywords.**

 Format: `findall KEYWORDS`

-Parameter: `Restaurant name` or `Rating` or `Address` or `Categories`
+Parameter: `RESTAURANT NAME` / `RATING/5` / `$PRICE` / `$PRICE-PRICE` / `ADDRESS` / `CATERGORIES`

 Example:

-    find clementi fastfood 5/5
+    findall clementi fastfood 5/5 $9

 ### View specific food reviews